Coronavirus Update:What patients and families need to know

 “Historically, HSCT has been plagued by serious complications,” says David A. Jacobsohn, MD, Division Chief of Blood and Marrow Transplantation at Children’s National.
 “We hope our findings will help accelerate progress for sickle cell research and change the standard of treatment for future patients.”

-The Sickle Cell Disease Program at Children’s National is one of the largest, most comprehensive programs of its kind in the nation, seeing more than 1,400 patients annually.
+The Comprehensive Sickle Cell Disease Program at Children’s National is one of the largest, most comprehensive programs of its kind in the nation, seeing more than 1,400 patients annually.
 Along with genetic counseling, pain management, and supportive care, Children’s National offers HLA typing and curative treatment for select patients.